zostay/RakuWAPI/README.md

 3 Extensions
 ============

 In addition to the standard specification, there are a number of extensions that servers or middleware MAY choose to implement.
 They are completely optional and applications and middleware SHOULD check for their presence before using them.
-Such checks SHOULD be performed as early as possible, prior to returning the application, if possible.
+Such checks SHOULD be performed as early as possible.

-Unless stated otherwise, all environment variables described are set in the runtime environment, which is passed as the single argument with each call to the application.
+Unless stated otherwise, all environment variables described here are set in the runtime environment, which is passed as the single argument with each call to the runtime routine.

 3.0 Header Done
 ---------------